 In the Corpus Hermeticum,

-verse 16 of an excerpt from a discourse between Hermes and Tat states that: « All
+verse 16 of an excerpt from a discourse between Hermes Trismegistus and Tat

-that exists is in motion; non-being alone is immobile ».
-The unity,
+states: “All that exists is in motion; non-being alone is immobile.”

-the preliminary state to the divine manifestation, could thus be imagined as

-energy in the form of standing waves, and when this energy is vectorized, the

-whole is set in motion to create space, time, and, consequently, matter.
 The

+unity, the preliminary state to the divine manifestation, could thus be

+imagined as energy in the form of standing waves, and when this energy is

+vectorized, the whole is set in motion to create space, time, and,

 An experienced cabalist would break down the

-principle preceding matter, which defines the "abyss" and
+or “Ayn” in Hebrew, is the principle preceding matter, which defines the

-the number of unity, and "s" is the letter
+number of unity, and the “s” is the letter of

 pulsation.
 In other words, a Saint is a person whose vibratory signature